Oaxaca en la historia y en el mito: Valerio Trujano (1767-1812)

 In the image above of the group of insurgents, Valerio Trujano could be the soldier on the priest's right.
 His grey hair is a clue.
 In 1811, at the age of 44, Valerio Trujano, a former mule driver, joined the rebels, led guerilla action against Spanish forces and won several important victories.
 Besieged at Huajuapan de Leó, 170 kilometers from Antequera, Trujano held out for 111 days, resisting 15 assaults, until he received reinforcements sent by the revolutionary leader José María Morelos.
 With the help of the extra troops, Trujano won the battle of Huajuapan, on July 13, 1812.
 When the royalists retreated, they abandoned 30 cannons, over 2,000 rifles, and ammunition, and left 400 dead, and more than three hundred prisoners.
 And the insurgents gained control of the Antequera area.

 Later, in a battle in the state of Puebla, Trujano, with only one hundred men, faced four hundred royalists.
 During the retreat Trujano's son Gil was taken prisoner.
-Valerio Trujano escaped and returned to try to save his son, but he was killed on October 7, 1812.
+Valerio Trujano escaped and, while attempting to rescue his son, he was killed on October 7, 1812.

-Afro-Mexican soldiers
+General Antonio de León

 In the mural, two afro-Mexicans stand among the celebrated insurgent leaders, one in the front row, one in the back.
 The message seems to be that afro-Mexicans, possibly former slaves, supported the rebels.

 Carlos María de Bustamante (1774-1848)

 García Bustos tells us that he included Bustamante in the mural.
 Bustamante was a prolific writer and insurgent born in Antequera.
-In the image below he is pictured with his printing press and holding a copy of El Correo del Sur.
+There is an image of him with his printing press and holding a copy of El Correo del Sur.
 This publication was a mouthpiece to promote independence from Spain.
-He later wrote volumes of history about the War of Independence, thus creating stories that were not lost and helping to immortalize insurgent leaders discussed here.
+He later wrote volumes of history about the War of Independence, thus creating stories that were not lost and helped to immortalize insurgent leaders discussed here.
 Bustamante's washed-out appearance, drab colors could be García Bustos ‘way of reminding us that Carlos Bustamante spent a large block of time in jail.